Twins on way to twins festival pulled over for second time

-TWINSBURG, Ohio (AP) — Twin brothers driving separately to the Twins Days Festival in Twinsburg, Ohio, say each got pulled over for the second time in two years.
+TWINSBURG, O.H.
+(AP) — Twin brothers driving separately to the Twins Days Festival in Twinsburg, Ohio, say each got pulled over for the second time in two years.

 But this time they got off without a ticket and just a laugh.

-Andy Baker says he and his twin brother Chad were driving from Nashville, Tennessee, to Twinsburg in northeastern Ohio on Thursday when they were stopped.
+Andy Baker said he and his twin brother Chad were driving from Nashville, Tennessee, to Twinsburg in northeastern Ohio on Thursday when they were stopped.

 But there’s a slight difference because one plate has a zero, while the other has the letter O.

-Baker told WEWS -TV in Cleveland that the trooper got a good laugh out of it and was a good sport.
+Baker said that the trooper got a good laugh out of it and was a good sport.